berkerugras/Diyo/ReadME.txt

 Hi, we are Group Ugras and this is a detailed instruction of Diyo App.

 0.1 WHAT IS DIYO?
-First of all Diyo is a Social Media app that you can ask anything anyone and anytime anonymously.In addition to this, you can send a message to your friends by using their 'ChattingID's.
+First of all Diyo is a Social Media app that you can ask anything to anyone and anytime anonymously.In addition to this, you can send a message to your friends by using their 'ChattingID's.